-In an attempt to get beneath the surface, my work seeks responses to ‘echo soundings’ of earth, water and sound.
+In an attempt to get beneath the surface, my work seeks responses to ‘echo soundings’ of sound+vibration, earth+water and energy+spirit.

 “The secret geometry and design beneath the surface of the natural world” was an early influence in my work when I was introduced to D’Arcy Thompson’s ‘On Growth and Form’ whilst still at college.